-predict (data, output_margin=False, ntree_limit=0, validate_features=True)

-Predict with data.
+predict (data, output_margin=False, ntree_limit=None, validate_features=True, base_margin=None) Predict with data.

 For each booster object, predict can only be called from one thread.
 If you want to run prediction using multiple thread, call xgb.copy() to make copies of model object and then call predict().